p1slave/blog/README.md

 ## Deployment
 I deploy my blog to [Netlify](www.netlify.com) with 100GB bandwidth for free and actually don't have to do anything for the deployment.
 Every time I push the latest commits to my repo, the webhook will automatically pull the latest commit from master branch to Netlify and build the blog.
 Netlify even builds your blog for every pull request and provides a preview link.
-It's the best solution I found so far and hope I don't have to pay extra money once I have more visitors and traffic beyond 100GB.
+It's the best solution for publishing blog I found so far and hope I don't have to pay extra money once I have more visitors and traffic beyond 100GB.

 If your pull request is merged into the master branch but you accidentally commit a photo of you holding your dick and ID card, you are screwed because you cannot reverse the commit without my permission.
-Send me an Github issue, email or DM immedicately and I will help you to take it down before more people see it.
+Send me an Github issue, email or DM on social media immedicately and I will help you to take it down before more people see it.
 Be careful about the things you want to post online because now anyone can access and analyze the information.
 Don't tell your friends in your real life about your alt life unless you are ready to take the risk.